Kidd3n/kidd3n/README.md

 ### Cybersecurity, programming and electronics
 - 👨‍💻 Pentester
+- 🔐 I Practice in Hack the box and VulnHub
 - 🐍/$ Bash Scripting and Python
 - 📷 Ig = ruben_.sgg
 </details>